mesos/chronos/docs/docs/api.md

 * Example: `curl -L -X GET chronos-node:8080/scheduler/jobs/search?name=request_event_counter_hourly`
 * Response: HTTP 204

 Search term and the desired job attribute will be converted to lower case.
-The it will be checked if the job attribute contains the term.
+It will then be checked if the job attribute contains the term.

 ## Deleting a Job